alankwak/seniorThesisRepo/checkins.md

-## Week 1 Summary (MM/DD/YYYY)
+## Week 1 Summary (09/15/2025)

 ### This week I worked on:

 * I tried to brainstorm project ideas, such as an app that allows users to create their own objects and then pack them into a 3D space such as a box.
-I am not 100% set on this idea, but I think it would be cool to make and could include a lot of different technologies (computer vision/LIDAR for item creation, bin packing in a new computational language (e.g. Rust), a new web framework (e.g. Angular).
+I am not 100% set on this idea, but I think it would be cool to make and could include a lot of different technologies (computer vision/LIDAR for item creation, bin packing in a new computational language (e.g. Rust), a new web framework (e.g. Angular)).
 * I probably worked for about 2 hours this week, which is less than I would have liked to.
 This is mostly because I was in the process of finalizing the topic for my math thesis.
 I should be able to work more on this project next week.
 I would also like to come up with some other ideas to consider besides the packing app.

 ### This week I learned: